 Also, I always recommend using a scale when weighing and baking your ingredients.
 If you’re using cups to measure your ingredients, you may be unintentionally adding more liquid to a recipe than you should.
 Weight is really helpful for baking with precision and accuracy.

-Tips for Decorating this Homemade Carrot Cake
+More Tips to Get Rave Reviews on this Homemade Carrot Cake

 - Want a rustic-looking design like the one you see here?
 I took a small cake spatula and dragged it around my cake in circles for a rougher but simplistic appearance.